radicle-foundation/radworks-governance/templates/02-executable-org.md

 ## Retrospective
 >👉 What is the evaluation of the Org's progress throughout the previous year?

-> ❗️ Creating a seperate post for an Org's retrospective is recommended.
-The following questions can be used as guidance:
+> ❗️ Creating a seperate post for your retrospective is recommended.
+The following questions can be used for guidance:
 > * **Objectives**
 >   * What did we accomplish this year that aligns with the objectives and goals set at the beginning of the year?
 >   * What were our most significant achievements?